 Additional hydrologic procedures are available including complex computer models, which can give the designer accurate flood predictions.
 However, these methods, which require costly field data and large amounts of data preparation and calculation time, can rarely be justified for a single hydraulic structure.
-The HQ Hydraulics Office should be contacted before a procedure not listed above is used in a hydrologic analysis.
+The HQ Hydraulics Office should be contacted before a procedure not listed previously is used in a hydrologic analysis.

-For the sake of simplicity and uniformity, the HQ Hydraulics Office will normally require the use of one of the first six of the eight methods listed above.
-Exceptions will be permitted if adequate justification is provided.
+For the sake of simplicity and uniformity, the HQ Hydraulics Office will normally require the use of one of the first six of the eight methods listed previously.
+Exceptions will be permitted if adequate justification is provided and approved by the State Hydraulic Engineer.